Cluedo (Australian game show): Conception

 Since wrapping up production of his comedy series The Comedy Company in 1990, McFadyen's Media Arts had been working on various projects including a pilot for sitcom Newlyweds, due to air on Seven Network.
 Aiming to "develop new comedy and drama for the local market", Media Arts formed a joint venture with Crawfords entitled Crawfords Media International; as a result, McFadyen had become a known entity within Nine's portfolio.

 After accepting the role, it was officially announced on 4 January 1992, that Cluedo would be hosted by McFadyen.
 By January 13, Peter Sumner, Joy Westmore and George Mallaby had also been announced while Andrew Daddo was in talks to reprise his role from the pilot.
 Casting of five of the suspects plus the inspector were officially announced later that month while Mallaby as Colonel Mustard was set to be joining the show, but yet to be confirmed.
 Mallaby was included in reports by the show's debut on June 10.
 While the British version recast with each successive series including for the Christmas special seeing three new casts within the first 12 months of its run, the Australian actors were consistent over Cluedo's two series.

 Crawfords began production of the "high-profile" show in Melbourne in February 1992 and that month Sunday Herald-Sun reported that McFadyen was busy "sorting out suitable plots" for the show.
 Due to copyright restrictions Channel Nine and Crawfords sought assistance from Action Time, with the aim being for Crawfords to produce six other game shows with Action Time and to sell them to different networks.
 Crawfords' association with Action Time ultimately did not continue past Cluedo.
 By mid-March, the production was being reported on in British media.

-Host Ian McFadyen felt the show sends-up the drawing-room murder genre associated with Agatha Christie.